Linux

 Translation

-Find translations of named after Linus Torvalds, who initiated the development of the open source Linux kernel.
+Translate named after Linus Torvalds, who initiated the development of the open source Linux kernel. into other languages